Quarters for Conservation

 Additional Quarters for Conservation Funding

-In 2015 the Zoo is increasing its commitment to conservation.
-In addition to the Quarters for Conservation program where visitors get to vote for a project, every time a guest has fun riding the train, carousel, participating in a giraffe encounter or experiencing the Serengeti Cyclone, a quarter will be added to the Sacramento Zoo’s conservation fund.
+In 2015 the Zoo increased its commitment to conservation.
+In addition to the Quarters for Conservation program where visitors get to vote for a project, every time a guest has fun riding the train, Conservation Carousel, trekking up the Kilimanjaro Climb, participating in a giraffe encounter or experiencing the Serengeti Cyclone, a quarter is added to the Sacramento Zoo’s conservation fund.
 This is in addition to existing programs such as the 2% of membership support that goes to wildlife conservation that was started in 2008.

 In 2015 visitors voted for how $50,000 was to be divided among three programs by voting at the Quarters for Conservation wishing wells.
 The local Tri-colored Blackbird program received 114,846 votes, the Giant Anteater/Armadillo program received 114,928 votes and the highest votes went to the Snow Leopard Conservancy with 200,158 votes.